"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

---and sending my thanks to each of you who leave such encouraging comments throughout the year and to those of you who simply visit and read and walk away with something to ponder.
+--and sending my thanks to each of you who leave encouraging comments throughout the year and to those of you who simply visit, read and step away with something to ponder.

---and thanking you, too, for contributing to this dream-come-true of mine--this blog within which I write words from my home where I prefer to spend most of my time, words which then go out to friends all over the world without my having to leave my home and travel or submit those words first to editors and thus complicate the whole matter.
+--and thanking you, also, for contributing to this dream-come-true of mine, this blog within which I write words from my home where I prefer to spend most of my time.
+Words which I fling to friends all over the world without my having to leave my home.

 So I thank Him, too, and you again, my Blogland neighbors, who I've been so blessed to meet by way of this blog these past two wonderful years.

-Today and tomorrow I'll be baking my pies and the turkey and puttering in my old-fashioned kitchen and, all the while, wishing each of you a very Merry Christmas!
+Today and tomorrow I'll bake my pies and the turkey and putter in my old-fashioned kitchen and, all the while, wishing each of you a very Merry Christmas with much gratitude.

 Thursday, December 21, 2006

-Sometimes Tom and I have spoken over the phone to old acquaintances and after their dire predictions, lists of complaints and general gloom they spread, I've looked at Tom and said, "If I ever become like that, you have my permission to shoot me."
+Sometimes Tom and I speak over the phone to old acquaintances and after their dire predictions, lists of complaints and general gloom they spread, I've looked at Tom and said, "If I ever become like that, you have my permission to shoot me."

 Some days I pause and ask myself, "Am I becoming bitter or better?"

 No, I'm glad you didn't.
-I mean, I would mail out my Christmas cards (with handwritten notes and tiny surprises) early and then day after day I'd trudge outside into a cold, wintry blast of snow to our mailbox where it seemed, inside, an even icier blast would slap me because there would, generally, be no Christmas cards until, like--can you believe it--three measly days before Christmas.
+I mean, I'd mail my Christmas cards (with handwritten notes and tiny surprises) early and then day after day I'd trudge outside into a cold, wintry blast of snow to our mailbox where it seemed, inside, an even icier blast slapped me because there would, generally, be no Christmas cards until, oh dear, three measly days before Christmas.

-And because those were the days when I based my happiness upon the mail I received, if my dearest friends signed only their names to the card or sent a long, type-written page of brag--, uhm,memories, well, I'd frown and fume and be totally, totally blown away.
+And because those days I based my happiness upon the mail I received, if my dearest friends signed only their names to the card or sent a long, type-written page of brag--, uhm,memories, well, I'd frown, fume, and feel totally blown away.

 That, my friend, is called becoming bitter.
 Not better.

 But now?
 Now I'm one happy Christmas camper.
-I mean, each year I sign-up on two Christmas card exchange lists from my favorite online groups, and those ladies keep the cards coming in a regular flow all month long, giving me my Christmas card fix.
-Not to mention the cards I receive from other online friends I've made over the years.
+I mean, each year I sign-up on two Christmas card exchange lists from favorite online groups, and those ladies keep the cards coming in a regular flow all month long, giving me my Christmas card fix.
+Also, I receive cards from other online friends, as well.

-But the biggest change I've seen in myself is this: When I stopped trying to get from people what only God, Himself, could give me, I began to relax and just accept people as they are.
-Probably because for the first time, I could finally accept myself as I am since God accepts me as I am, too (something I never quite could believe before).
+But the largest change?
+When I stopped trying to get from people what only God could give.
+I began to accept people as they are.
+Probably because finally I could accept myself as I am.

 And now each year I'm accepting December and Christmas, itself, in a whole more kindly manner.